ananyas713/DataSci_FinalProject/README.md

 ## App requirements:
 While this shiny app flexdashboard was created in R, the data processing and modeling were done through Python.
+- This app was created using Python 3.7 and R 3.6.
 - Required R libraries include: shiny, reticulate, tidyverse, and plotly.
-- Required python libraries include numpy, pandas, scikit-learn, and glob2.
+- Required Python libraries include: numpy, pandas, scikit-learn, and glob2.

+If running the app locally, it is highly recommended to use Anaconda and create a virtual environment with these dependencies.

 The app runs through the final_Project.Rmd file.
 Other files that are required in the same repository as the Rmd include the get_model_stats.py and get_model_pred.py Python files, which run the prediction models, as well as the model.pkl and modelstats.npy files, which hold a snapshot of the trained model and information about its performance, respectively.
 The data used was from the Gait in Neurodegerative Disease Database on the PhysioNet database; more information can be found at this link: https://www.physionet.org/content/gaitndd/1.0.0/

 ### Contributions
 - Ananya: outlier removal, mean imputation, statistical feature generation; PCA, model building; Shiny app user interface, raw data output, and disease prediction output; Shiny app deployment (virtualenv and .Rprofile creation)